 - If you have a customizable cycle that is awesome.
 Set the above parameters and start the machine.

 - Once the bread is finished baking, remove the pan from the machine.
-Set it on a cooling rack and allow it to cool for 15 minutes.
+Set it on its side on a cooling rack and allow it to cool for 10 minutes before removing the loaf.

 Notes